 Déjà vu, as Allison Janney is the overwhelming favourite here.
 She, too, has already won an armful of awards including a BAFTA, a Golden Globe, a SAG, a Critics’ Choice Award.
 My vote is for Allison too, as her performance as Tonya Harding’s acerbic mother, LaVona Golden, was… well, golden.
 If there’s going to be an upset in this category, it will come from Laurie Metcalf, who was wonderful as Lady Bird‘s mother, Marion.

 Foreign Language Film

-My virtual vote goes to I AM NOT YOUR NEGRO.
-(By the way, this film will be coming to the Hong Kong International Film Festival in April.)
+My virtual vote goes to FACES PLACES.
+(I believe this film will be coming to the Hong Kong International Film Festival next month.)

 Enjoy the show!

 Watch my Oscar predictions roundup recorded on Facebook Live in RTHK Radio 4’s studio on Thursday, March 1st at 8:30 am HK time!

 Do you like what you’re reading?
 Here are some suggestions: